-Gurkha Ghost has a Brazilian maduro wrapper that encases an aged Criollo '98 binder and filler tobaccos from the Dominican Republic.
+Gurkha Ghost has a Brazilian Maduro wrapper that encases an aged Criollo '98 binder and filler tobaccos from the Dominican Republic.
 Enthusiasts will be treated to aromas of black licorice, leather, and pepper; upon lighting, the dark, rich cigar produces a large volume of smoke.
 Flavors abound with cocoa, pepper, a sweet and creamy buttered toast, and a finish of caramel and nutmeg.
-Forget "seeing is believing," smoking is truly believing with the Gurkha Ghost!
+Forget "seeing is believing," smoking is truly believing in the Gurkha Ghost!